LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/multi-dimensional-arrays.rst

 ========================

 Earlier we learned that arrays can store any type of value.
 If that is true, can we store arrays inside of arrays?
 Well yes we can....
-Get ready to venture into a multi-dimensional universe.

 .. index:: ! multi-dimensional array

 A **multi-dimensional array** is an array of arrays, meaning that the values inside the array are also arrays.
 The *inner* arrays can store other values such as strings, numbers, or even more arrays.

+The figure below demonstrates a synonyms array that has arrays as values.
+The *inner* arrays contain words that are synonyms of each other.
+Notice each inner array has an index position.

 .. figure:: figures/multidim-array.png
    :alt: A label, synonyms, pointing to an array that contains arrays at it's four indexes.
 Each inner array has a list of words that are synonyms.